The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 Saint-Hippolyte

-In the centre of Saint-Hippolyte, beautiful half-timbered houses dating back from the 16th century are completed with the 14th-century parish church (whose bell tower added in 1822 is reminiscent of an Italian church) and flower-decked fountains.
+In the centre of Saint-Hippolyte, beautiful half-timbered houses dating back to the 16th century are completed by the 14th-century parish church (whose bell tower added in 1822 resembles an Italian church) and flower-decked fountains.

 Saint-Hippolyte Tourist Office: http://www.ribeauville-riquewihr.com/